-The verse is clearly Mashiah’s personal thanks for being saved from foreign rulers’ subjugation and for returning to the Land of the Chosen (people).
+This verse clearly expresses Mashiah’s personal gratitude for being saved from subjugation by foreign rulers and for returning to the Land of the Chosen.
 The call for revenge at the end of the verse, as well as the portrayal of his immigration as an escape from foreign rulers, reflects the political situation that made leaving Iran dangerous.
 In the early days after the forced conversion, emigration was forbidden under pain of death.
-It was only in the late nineteenth century that the Hajj, as cover for a visit to the Land of Israel, was undertaken.
-It was only then that Iranian pilgrimage was facilitated by the wanning of the Ottoman empire and of Western influence, and one to eight thousand Iranian pilgrims came to Mecca around 1885.
-As one Iranian Pilgrim writes,

-Previously, in Mecca the populace greatly persecuted the Iranian pilgrims who were Shi'ites, so they had to practice complete dissimulation.
+It was only in the late nineteenth century that the Hajj began to be undertaken as a cover for visiting the Land of Israel.
+At this time, Iranian pilgrimage was facilitated by the waning of the Ottoman empire and of Western influence.
+As a result, one to eight thousand Iranian pilgrims travelled to Mecca in the period around 1885.
+As one Iranian Pilgrim writes, “Previously, in Mecca the populace greatly persecuted the Iranian pilgrims who were Shi’ites, so they had to practice complete dissimulation.
 These days, because of the weakness of the Ottoman government and the European style law which is practiced there, and the strength of the Iranian government, this practice is completely abandoned.
-There is no persecution of Iranians.
+There is no persecution of Iranians.”
 The lifting of the practical difficulties of practicing the Hajj was also due to Iran’s strengthening ties with Western powers and with Western Jewish organizations.